10 of the Cheapest International Trips from Dallas (and How to Find Even More Deals) | DFW CheapFlights Blog

 Why It's Cheap: Moderate distance, competition between American and Air Canada, and American's hub strength at DFW.
 Toronto is cheaper to reach from Dallas than from many other U.S. cities due to nonstop frequency.

 Daily Budget: Budget travelers can get by on $80–$120 per day (hostels or budget hotels, food courts and cheap eats, public transit).
 Mid-range travelers at $150–$200 per day can stay in downtown hotels, dine at mid-tier restaurants, and book a couple of attractions.
+Many museums offer free or discounted days, waterfront and beaches are free, and public transit is affordable and extensive.

+Fly or Drive?
 Toronto is about 1,350 miles from Dallas—roughly 20+ hours of driving.
 While technically drivable, most Dallas travelers opt for the 3-hour nonstop flight.
 Note: U.S. citizens don't need an eTA to enter Canada but do need a valid passport.

 10. Calgary, Canada: Why It's Often One of the Cheapest International Trips from Dallas